verloop/react-native-sdk/README.md

 #### iOS - Cocoapods

-1. Go to `ios` and run `pod install`.
+1. After adding the dependency `react-native-verloop-sdk` in `package.json` and running `npm install`, go to `ios` subdirectory and run `pod install`.
 You should find two dependencies getting installed, `RNVerloopSDK` and `VerloopSDKiOS`.
 You should be good to go.

 #### Android - Manual